Concept Transfer Learning for Adaptive Language Understanding: Experiments

-Since the target set of the simulated slot refinement is the standard ATIS, we can compare our systems with the published results on the standard ATIS test set.
-All the training data (3983 sentences) of the target set is exploited.

-The results are shown in Table \ref{tab:compare}.
-We can see that RNN outperforms CRF because of the ability of capturing long-term dependencies.
+Table \ref{tab:compare} summarizes the recently published results on the ATIS slot filling task and compares them with the results of our proposed methods on the standard ATIS test set.
+We can see that RNN outperforms CRF because of the ability to capture long-term dependencies.
 LSTM beats RNN by solving the problem of vanishing or exploding gradients.
-BLSTM further improves the result by considering the past and future features both.
-Encoder-decoder achieves the state-of-the-art performance by modelling the label dependencies.
+BLSTM further improves the result by considering both the past and future features.
+Encoder-decoder achieves the state-of-the-art performance by modeling the label dependencies.
 Encoder-labeler is a similar method to the Encoder-decoder.
-These systems are designed to predict the joint semantic slots traditionally.
+These systems are designed to predict the plain semantic slots traditionally.